amazon-archives/amplify-photo-gallery-workshop/content/70_generating_thumbnails/10_creating_a_photo_processor_lambda.md

 weight = 10
 +++

 Remember the Lambda function we created earlier?
-We'll now modify it to make it resize photos into thumbnails.
+Now it's time to modify it so it can resize our uploded photos into thumbnails.

+{{% notice warning %}}
+The instructions below use the text _S3Triggerxxxxxxx_ to indicate a pattern in your folders and files that you'll need to look for.
+<br/><br/>
+**The folders and files are not actually called S3Triggerxxxxxxx** but rather something like _S3Trigger1a2b3c4_ or similar, so please look in your filesystem to find the appropriate files.
+Hopefully it will be pretty obvious as you look for the files; there should only be one match for each of the items mentioned below.
+{{% /notice %}}

-2. **Replace /home/ec2-user/environment/photoalbums/amplify/backend/function/S3Triggerxxxxxxx/src/index.js** with the following:
+1. **Replace /home/ec2-user/environment/photoalbums/amplify/backend/function/S3Triggerxxxxxxx/src/index.js** with the following:
 <div style="height: 560px; overflow-y: scroll; margin: 0;">
 {{< highlight js >}}
 // amplify/backend/function/S3Triggerxxxxxxx/src/index.js